AnitaMuna/Forensic-Security/README.md

 Botnet network is a sophisticated network of bots used by cyber criminals to launch malicious activities over the internet.
-Botnet based attack is one of the major challenges of IoT.
+Botnet based attack is one of the major challenges on network devices.
 Detection of attack in network device is notably distinct since it requires specific requirements for instance low latency, mobility, and distributed nature.
 Botnet size varies from small botnet consists of few hundred bots to the large